-Did you know that Post Traumatic Stress Disorder is a qualifying condition for medical cannabis in every single state which has a medical program?
+Did you know that Post Traumatic Stress Disorder is a qualifying condition for medical cannabis in almost every single state that has a medical program?
 The US is a patchwork of cannabis legislation but on this subject, individual states stand united.
 People experiencing Post Traumatic Stress Disorder (PTSD) can benefit from medical cannabis.
 It’s as simple as that.

 Leafwell has partnered with The Balanced Veterans Network , a non-profit which offers a community platform for veterans, their families, and supporters centered on their mental wellness.
 We spoke with Ron Millward, founder of The Balanced Veterans Network, to discuss his own experiences and why he is passionate about not only mental health and wellness for veterans but also how he believes medical cannabis can play an important part.

 Meet Ron Millward, Founder of Balanced Veterans

 Ron Millward is a mental wellness advocate and a self-described ‘hope dealer’.
 Because that’s exactly what his Balanced Veterans community is designed to offer: hope.
 Ron also struggles with PTSD and other complex trauma stemming from his years serving in the United States Armed Forces.

 As a combat veteran, Ron is not alone with his PTSD diagnosis.
 And he knows firsthand how challenging it can be to return to life as a civilian, particularly with complex trauma.
 Ron left the military in 2014 and “decided to advocate for my health and take my life back,” he told Leafwell.
 “I leaned into a holistic approach to my health and living, and using cannabis and other plants was the catalyst for improving my life and helping me find balance.”

 Living in Pennsylvania, Ron is a medical card holder (qualifying as a result of his PTSD diagnosis).
 However, Ron believes that all cannabis use is medical use, thanks to the range of medicinal benefits which can be achieved by anyone, cardholder or otherwise.
 This leads into his passionate belief that no one should be imprisoned for cannabis use and there should be better and more equal access for all people.